FrankTrani/FrankTrani.github.io/_posts/2024-10-21-Computer-Architecture-Lecture.md

 - **Highly Parallel Architecture**: Supercomputers are designed for massive computation tasks, often using thousands of processors to perform complex calculations in parallel.

 ---

-## Summary

-In this post, we covered the foundation of modern computing, including the use of binary numbers, logic gates, and memory elements.
-We explored how negative numbers are represented using 1’s complement and 2’s complement, and why 2’s complement is the standard in modern systems.
-We also delved into the architecture of different machines, ranging from personal computers to supercomputers.
-Understanding these foundational concepts is essential for understanding how computers work at the most basic level, and how these principles are applied in modern computer systems.